Toast

 Setup

-Add the Toaster component once at the root of your application.
-This renders the toast container.
+Add Toaster once at the root of the app — it renders the toast container.

 tsx